haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Out?
 Why should I go out on a day like this?”

-“Well, if tha’ doesn’t go out tha’lt have to stay in, an’ what has tha’ got to do?”
+“Well, if you doesn’t go out yoult have to stay in, and what has you got to do?”

 Mary glanced about her.